Call for Nominations - Honorary Degrees 2020

 Doctor of Science (D.Sc.) - Awarded for significant and extraordinary contributions to academic life, knowledge or society in the areas of pure and applied science, and/or social science.

 Complete details regarding the nomination process and criteria can be found in the Guidelines for the Awarding of Honorary Degrees.

 Commitment to an Inclusive Campus

-In keeping with University’s guiding documents including the Strategic Framework (2016) and Inclusion Framework (2017), the Committee will strive to ensure that nominations recommended to Senate are appropriately diverse and reflective of the distinctive culture of the University of Guelph, the community which it serves, and Canadian society as a whole.
+In keeping with University’s guiding documents including the Strategic Framework (2016) and Inclusion Framework (2017) the Committee will strive to ensure that nominations recommended to Senate are appropriately diverse and reflective of the distinctive culture of the University of Guelph, and the communities which it serves.
 Nominators are encouraged to consider diversity elements reflected in the University’s Inclusion Framework including those related to culture, circumstance, race, aboriginality, ethnicity, gender, age, religion, language, abilities, sexual orientation, gender identity and expression, socioeconomic status, and place of origin.

 Questions and Submission of Nominations

 Questions regarding the nomination process or criteria may be directed to:

 Joanne Emeneau, Associate University Secretary (email@example.com or ext.
 56758)